mich-adams/yabar/README.md

 ## Description

-Yabar is a modern and lightweight status bar that is intended to be used along with minimal X window managers like `bspwm` and `i3`.
+Yabar is a status bar that is intended to be used along with minimal X window managers like `bspwm` and `i3`.
 Yabar has the following features:

 * Extremely configurable with easy configuration system using a single config file.
 * A growing set of ready-to-use internal blocks developed in plain c.